nganye1/WEB-APP/README.md

 Usage
 Enter a country name in the search bar to see the results dynamically.
 Click the "Remove" button to clear the search input and results.
-Contributing
-If you want to contribute to this project, feel free to fork the repository and submit a pull request.

-License
-This project is open-source and available under the MIT License.